 Perhaps it would be better to just dump Money and get it over with, going through the pain of a transition rather than implementing a fix.
-My opinion today is that keeping Money alive (for as long as possible) is the better option.
+My opinion was (and still is) that keeping Money alive for as long as possible is a better option.
 Which of the new-breed software packages will thrive and grow, and which will bite the dust?
-I have no idea, but I do know that I don't want to be a guinea pig, especially with my financial data.
-Quicken will probably improve or be replaced to compete with the upstarts and freeware.
-I'll consider giving someone my business and entrusting my data to their code wizards once it's clear they're in this for the long haul, but for now I'm going to keep MS Money going.
+I have no idea, but I do know that I don't want to be a guinea pig, or lose all my past data.

 Fool me once, shame on you...

-Even if you made it work, it only did so until Microsoft pulled the plug on the OFX web service.
-Money connected to a Microsoft server to get the information it needed to perform statement downloads.
-When they shut down the service in 2011, the built-in statement download capability ceased to function.
-A better option was (and is) to use the built-in functionality that Money offers, importing statements directly from the financial institutions.feature, providing a back-door path to gathering online updates.
+Money has a useful import feature, providing a back-door path to gathering online updates.
 In its simplest implementation, the user goes to each of their financial institutions and downloads their latest transactions, subsequently importing the resulting files into Money.
 If you only have a single online account, this option wouldn't be too onerous.
 By no surprise, many of us have more than two or three accounts, and repeating the cycle over and over again each time we want to update would be less than satisfactory.
 Fortunately, we don't have to.